 • industrial and territorial ecology,

-• functionality economy,
+• functional economy,

-2. Consumer demand and behaviour:
+2. Consumer demand and behavior:

 • responsible consumption,

-3. Waste management :
+3. Waste management:

 • recycling.